Alexander Huber

-Alexander Huber (born 30 December 1968) is a German rock climber who is considered one of the greatest and most influential climbers in the history of rock climbing.
-Huber came to prominence in the early 1990s as the world's strongest sport climber after the passing of Wolfgang Güllich.
-He is the second-ever person to redpoint a graded route by ascending Om in 1992, and has come to be known as the first-ever person to redpoint a graded route from his 1996 ascent of Open Air.
+Alexander Huber (born 30 December 1968) is a German rock climber who is considered one of the greatest and most influential climbers in the history of the sport.
+He came to prominence in the early 1990s as the world's strongest sport climber after the passing of Wolfgang Güllich.
+He is the second-ever person to redpoint a graded route by ascending Om in 1992, and has come to be known as the first-ever person to redpoint a route from his 1996 ascent of Open Air.

-For a decade following the mid-1990s, Huber, often partnered with his brother Thomas, also came to be regarded as the strongest big wall free climber of his generation, with groundbreaking first ascents in Yosemite (El Nino in 1998, and Zodiac in 2003), the Karakoram (Latok II in 1997, and Eternal Flame in 2009), and in other notable big wall locations around the world.
-Huber’s 1995 ascent of the Salathé Wall in Yosemite was the first-ever redpoint of an graded big wall in history.
+In the decade following the mid-1990s, Huber, often partnered with his brother Thomas, also came to be regarded as the strongest big wall free climber of his generation, with groundbreaking first ascents in Yosemite (El Nino in 1998, and Zodiac in 2003), the Karakoram (Latok II in 1997, and Eternal Flame in 2009).
+Huber's 1995 ascent of the Salathé Wall in Yosemite was the first-ever complete redpoint of an graded big wall in history.
 His 2001 ascent of Bellavista in the Dolomites was the first-ever redpoint of an graded big wall in history.

-Huber is also known as one of the greatest free solo climbers for both big wall and sport climbing routes.
+Huber is also known as one of the greatest free-solo climbers for both big-wall and sport-climbing routes.
 In 2002, he free soloed the first-ever grade big wall in history, the 580-metre Brandler-Hasse Direttissima in the Dolomites.
-In 2003, he free soloed the second-ever grade sport climbing route in history with Der Opportunist in Austria, and in 2004, he became the first-ever person in history to free solo an graded sport route with Kommunist, also in Austria.
+In 2003, he free soloed the second-ever grade sport-climbing route with Der Opportunist in Austria, and in 2004, he became the first-ever person to free solo an graded sport route with Kommunist, also in Austria.

 Early life and education

 Huber was born in Trostberg in Bavaria, the second of three children.
 His father Thomas, a climber who had ascended the north face of Les Droites, and his mother Maria, took the children mountaineering from a young age.
 By 1986, aged 18, Huber and his brother Thomas had climbed Utopia (VIII+, 7a+) on the Wartsteinwand, and in 1988, they ascended Vom Winde Verweht (X−, 8a+) on Scharnstein in the Berchtesgaden Alps.

 By 1992, Huber trained as a fully qualified UIAGM mountain guide.
-In 1997, Huber graduated with a Master's in Physics and received a post-graduate position as an assistant at the Institute for Theoretical Meteorology in the Ludwig Maximilian University of Munich.
+In 1997, Huber graduated with a Master's in Physics and received a post-graduate position as an assistant at the Institute for Theoretical Meteorology at LMU Munich.
 In 1998, Huber decided to become a full-time professional climber, one year after Thomas; the pair are known as the "Huberbuam" (Huberboys).